-The Billings method is a form of natural family planning that teaches a woman to interpret her signs of fertility.
+The Billings method of contraception is a form of natural family planning that teaches a woman to interpret her signs of fertility.
 It doesn’t rely on any drugs or devices, and there are no side effects.
 A couple can either avoid or achieve a pregnancy once they understand how to identify fertile and infertile times during the woman’s menstrual cycle.

 This is a cooperative method of family planning that puts the responsibility equally on both partners.
 Its success depends on the woman learning to understand her own individual pattern of fertility and the couple cooperating with the recommendations of the guidelines.